Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pair for elementary normal -groups

 where the index $j$ runs from $1$ to $d=\dim(V)/2$.
 From Proposition \ref{proprietes} iii) and with the notation $v=(x,y)\in\l^\star\oplus\l=V$, we see that the left-invariant vector fields on $\S$ are given by:

 Thus, we find

 A computation then shows that the Jacobian of the map $\phi:\S\times\S\to(\s\oplus\s)^\star$, underlying Definition \ref{TEMPPAIR}, is given by

 and hence $\phi$ is a global diffeomorphism.
-It is also clear from Proposition \ref{proprietes} iii), that the multiplication and inversion maps on $\S\times\S$ are tempered function in the coordinates \eqref{comput}.
-Therefore, the pair $(\S\times\S,S_{\rm can}^\S)$ is tempered. \EPf
+It is also clear from Proposition \ref{proprietes} iii), that the multiplication and inversion maps on $\S\times\S$ are tempered functions in the coordinates \eqref{comput}.
+Therefore, the pair $(\S\times\S,S_{\rm can}^\S)$ is tempered. \end{proof}

-\begin{rmk} {\rm Note that the formal adjoints of the left invariant vector fields \eqref{INVVECT}, with respect to the inner product of $L^2(\S,{\rm d}_\S)$ read:
+\begin{rmk} Note that the formal adjoints of the left invariant vector fields \eqref{INVVECT}, with respect to the inner product of $L^2(\S)$ read:

-so that the assumption \eqref{adjoint} is trivially satisfied.} \end{rmk}
+so that the assumption \eqref{adjoint} is trivially satisfied. \end{rmk}

 We will now prove that the tempered pair $(\S\times\S,S_{\rm can}^\S)$ is admissible and tame.
 For this, we need a decomposition of the Lie algebra $\s$ and we shall use the following one:

 Note that both $V_0$ and $V_3$ are of dimension one, while $V_1$ and $V_2$ are $d$-dimensional.
 Accordingly, we consider the decompositions of $\s\oplus\s$ given by